gvwilson/thirdbit/src/fiction/santas/index.md

 "To the right" was a narrow corridor with painted metal walls and a rubberized floor.
-Flat strips set into the ceiling cast orange light on doors like the one that slid closed behind them, each with a number and a cryptic legend like "Aux.
-Batt." stenciled on it.
+Flat strips set into the ceiling cast orange light on doors like the one that slid closed behind them, each with a number and a cryptic legend like "Aux Batt" or "Emerg Whvr" stenciled on it.
 Finner fumbled with the bathroom's handle, then sighed with relief at the sight of a perfectly normal toilet and sink.